 This is on top of multiple other mortgage insurance cost increases over the last couple of years.
 FHA is doing all of this to try and avoid a bailout from the taxpayers, so FHA has asked Congress for more authority to make these changes.

-I remember in the “old days” (a little over a couple of years ago) when the mortgage insurance premium was only 0.5% of the loan amount, now we are approaching triple that!
-I was already surprised last year at the cost increase for an FHA loan, now the cost increase has been pushed even further.
+Just a few years ago the mortgage insurance premium was only 0.5% of the loan amount.
+Now we are approaching triple that!
+I was already surprised last year at the cost increase for an FHA loan.
+Now the cost increase has been pushed even further.
 It really makes me wonder how many people can afford to take a low down payment FHA loan.
-In the past it seemed like you could get an FHA loan for almost everyone, it really was like an “all-you-can-eat” buffet.
+In the past it seemed like you could get an FHA loan for almost everyone.
+It really was like an “all-you-can-eat” buffet.
 Now, the way that mortgage insurance cost is increasing, the pool of people that can eat at the FHA table is dwindling.

 Most of these changes are effective for FHA loans starting on or after April 1, 2013.